Suez blockage sets shipping rates racing, oil and gas tankers diverted away

 Giant containership Ever Given continues to block traffic in the Suez Canalhttps://tmsnrt.rs/3rpJrhw

-(Reporting by Florence Tan, Jessica Jaganathan, Gavin Maguire, Roslan Khasawneh and Koustav Samanta; Editing by Simon Cameron-Moore)
+(Reporting by Florence Tan, Jessica Jaganathan, Gavin Maguire, Roslan Khasawneh and Koustav Samanta; Editing by Simon Cameron-Moore and Christopher Cushing)

 ((Florence.Tan@thomsonreuters.com; Reuters Messaging: florence.tan.thomsonreuters.com@reuters.net))